Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 No. Test plans collect and organize test cases.

 Test strategies describe the approach towards testing.
-In general, test strategies are managed by the QA manager or QA lead while test plans are managed by the QA testers.
+In general, test strategies are managed by the QA manager or QA lead, while the QA testers manage test plans.

-Answer: Answer: Regression testing, exploratory testing, functional testing, load testing, integration testing, unit testing, cross-browser testing white box testing, black box testing, volume testing, alpha testing, beta testing, and so many more.
+Regression testing, exploratory testing, functional testing, load testing, integration testing, unit testing, cross-browser testing, white box testing, black box testing, volume testing, alpha testing, beta testing, and so many more.

 Here are a few advantages of manual testing that you can talk about: